Abhi9125/Mern_by_abhi/JavaScript_SelfLearning/Notes/JS_Notes/Promise.md

 - Inversion of Control
 - How to resolve Inversion Control
 - Use of Promise
+- Erro handling in promise
 - How promise resolve callback hell problem
 - How with the help of promise we resolve callback hell problem
 - how to create our own promise
 - What is promises chaining
+- Advanced Error Handling

+> 1. Before promise we used to depend on callback functions which would result in 1.)
+Callback Hell (Pyramid of doom)
+> 2. Inversion of control is overcome by using promise.
+>    2.1) A promise is an object that represents eventual completion/failure of an asynchronous operation.

+    2.2) A promise has 3 states: pending | fulfilled | rejected.
+    2.3) As soon as promise is fulfilled/rejected => It updates the empty object which is assigned undefined in pending state.
+    2.4) A promise resolves only once and it is immutable.
+    2.5) Using .then() we can control when we call the cb(callback) function.

+3. To avoid callback hell (Pyramid of doom) => We use promise chaining.
+This way our code expands vertically instead of horizontally.
+Chaining is done using '.then()'

+4. A very common mistake that developers do is not returning a value during chaining of promises.
+Always remember to return a value.
+This returned value will be used by the next .then()

 ```Javascript
 // -------------------------------------------